Suspension: Akpoti-Uduaghan Knows Fate June 27

 The judge held that her verdict will be delivered alongside two applications bordering on disobedience of the orders of the court by parties.

-While the Clerk of the National Assembly and Akpabio who are both first and third respondents respectively, had accused Akpoti-Uduaghan of disobeying the orders of the court which had barred parties from speaking with the media, the suspended senator argued that the respondents violated the March 4 orders of the court, when they went ahead to suspend her for six months.
+While the Clerk of the National Assembly and Akpabio who are both 1st and 3rd respondents respectively, had accused Akpoti-Uduaghan of disobeying the orders of the court which had barred parties from speaking with the media, the suspended senator argued that the respondents violated the March 4, orders of the court, when they went ahead to suspend her for six months.

-Akpoti-Uduaghan also claimed that two senior lawyers, Chief Olisa Agbakoba (SAN) and Monday Ubani (SAN), had commented on the subject matter before the court to the media.
+Akpoti-Uduaghan also claimed that two senior lawyers, Chief Olisa Agbakoba and Monday Ubani, had commented on the subject matter before the court on the media.

-Akpoti-Uduaghan had already spent two months and eight days outside the Senate Chambers and will spend another one month and 14 days, before judgment on June 27, making a total of three months and 21 days.
+Akpoti-Uduaghan had already spent two months and eight days outside the Senate and will spend another one month and 14 days, before judgment on June 27, making a total of three months and 21.